 Chips follow fish as logically as DC follows AC.
 Thus nourished, we embrace the two museums that Fremantle has to offer – the Maritime Museum and the Shipwreck Museum.
 Because Perth lies a ways up the Swan River, Fremantle served as its roughneck port.
-The Maritime Museum showcases all the forms of marine activity in Fremantle’s history – naval, fishing, transportation, sport: while the Shipwreck Museum tells tales of centuries of disasters along the west coast of Australia.
+The Maritime Museum showcases Fremantle’s complex relationship with all forms of marine activity – fishing, naval, transportation, sport: while the Shipwreck Museum tells tales of centuries of disasters along the west coast of Australia.
 My hope of inspecting the HMS Ovens, an Oberon class submarine, is dashed due to its arbitrary closure.
-It sits impassively in ‘dry dock’ behind the Maritime Museum, looking exceedingly formidable.
+It sits there, impassively, in ‘dry dock’ behind the Maritime Museum, looking exceedingly formidable.
 Someday, I will see the inside of das boot.

-While the Maritime Museum is a sleek, white modern structure with sweeping nautical lines, the Shipwreck Museum is contained within a reconfigured 19th century warehouse of golden limestone.
-Its centerpiece is the enormous, blackened stern section of the Batavia, which fills an open room three-stories high, while against the eastern wall stands a large sandstone portico that had been part of its cargo.
+The Maritime Museum is a sleek, white, modern structure with sweeping nautical lines, while the Shipwreck Museum is contained within a reconfigured 19th century warehouse of golden limestone.
+Its centerpiece is the enormous, blackened stern section of the Batavia, which fills an open room three stories high and against the eastern wall stands an imposing sandstone portico that had been part of its cargo.
 The Batavia, carrying a treasury in silver for the Dutch East India Company, had gone down off the west coast in 1629.
 The wreck was discovered in the late 1960s and salvaged in the 70s.
 She foundered on her maiden voyage and subsequently became famous on account of the mutiny and massacre that took place among the survivors.
 This incredible story was recorded in diaries and court records, which detail abandonment, starvation, savagery, and heroism.
 Gripping can’t fully encompass the drama of this tale, roughly contemporaneous with the founding of the Massachusetts Bay colony.

 Strategic lie-downs and showers are a prelude to the terrific meal at Bread in Common.
 We are introduced to a savory, dry garnish called Dukkah.
 Walking home, the moon is full and shines through the superstructure of the Ferris Wheel of the city park.